QingliangLi/d3workshop/README.md

 Then for each `g` element:
 - `.attr('class', 'bar')` assigns `class="bar"`
 - `.attr("transform", d => 'translate(0,${y(d.team)})')` assigns a transformation (x,y)
 ![Create bar element](img/create_bar_element.png)

+**Note**: Data joins in D3 are probably one of the more harder concepts to grasp.
+Here is Mike Bostock's blog on [joins](https://bost.ocks.org/mike/join/) and [selections](https://bost.ocks.org/mike/selection/).

 Now we will add rectangles to each bar element and set the bar width corresponding to the wins for each respective team. `.attr("width", d => x(d.value))`
 We style the bar using `.style('fill', d => d3.interpolateRdYlBu(d.value/100))` which defines the number of games won by each team as a fraction between 0 and 1.
-We will add a chromatic scheme to visually show as teams win more games, the bar will gradually change from red to yellow to blue.
+We will add a color scheme to visually encode the number of wins (the bars will gradually change from red to yellow to blue as teams win more games).
+Its really not needed for the graph but I wanted to show you how to do it.
 ```javascript
 let rects = bar.append('rect')
     .attr("width", d => x(d.value))